Winscombe & Sandford Useful Information

 Parish Council Office Opening Hours

-From 5th March 2014, the office will be open to the public between 10 am and 12 noon each Monday and Thursday although you may contact the Clerk outside these hours by telephone or appointment.
+The office will be open to the public between 10 am and 12 noon each Monday and Thursday although you may contact the Clerk outside these hours by telephone or appointment.
 The weekly Police Surgery will take place on a Thursday morning between 10 am and 12 noon

 New opening hours for Winscombe Library